pyronlaboratory/pyronlaboratory/README.md

 I work with Python, Git and Docker containers.
 All.
 Day.
 Long.

-My appetite for exploring the evolving trends in the industry, has helped me to grow my toolbet, which has a wide range of technologies including, but not limited to, Amazon Web Services, Elasticsearch, Tensorflow, React, Lighthouse, Workbox..
+My appetite for exploring the evolving trends in the industry, has helped me to grow my toolbelt, which has a wide range of technologies including, but not limited to, Amazon Web Services, Elasticsearch, Tensorflow, React, Lighthouse, Workbox..

 I follow PyCon and Google's opinionated reference for building amazing web experiences.